lejogs/lejogs.github.io/_posts/2014-02-02-London-to-Brighton.md

 > something about a hill at the end,

-I vaguely remember it have a solid 'English' sounding name and him not being a big fan of it.
+I vaguely remember it having a solid 'English' sounding name and him not being a big fan of it.

-Around 50 miles into the ride I saw a sign that brought his works back more clearly
+Around 50 miles into the ride I saw a sign that brought his words back more clearly

 > Ditchling Beacon